20 diversity and inclusion interview questions

 1. Can you share with us what diversity and inclusion mean to you?
 Why do you think they're important?

-It’s one thing to appreciate the business case for diversity but another to speak from a personal place.
-The answer will help gauge whether the future manager can be an authentic advocate for underrepresented professionals on their team.
+There's a difference between appreciating the business case for diversity and speaking from a personal place.
+This answer helps gauge whether the future manager can be an authentic advocate for underrepresented professionals on their team.

 2. Can you share an example of when you had to address a diversity and inclusion issue within your team or organization?

-Real stories from experience trump theoretical ideas about DEIB, always.
-This question provides insight into the candidate’s ability to uphold DEIB values in times of stress.
+Real stories from experience trump theoretical ideas about DEIB, every time.
+This question provides insight into the candidate's ability to uphold DEIB values in moments of stress.

 3. As a manager, can you cite specific examples of making your direct reports feel included and welcome within the team?